-No deferred taxes have been provided on the accumulated unremitted earnings of \$33.7 million for the Company's foreign subsidiaries as of September 30, 2010.
-The Company's intention is to reinvest these earnings indefinitely.
-In the event these foreign entities' earnings were distributed, it is estimated that U.S. taxes, net of available foreign tax credits, of approximately \$6.7 million would be due, which would correspondingly reduce the Company's net earnings.
+The Company's foreign subsidiaries have accumulated unremitted earnings of \$32.2 million and cash of \$18.6 million at September 30, 2011.
+No deferred taxes have been provided on the accumulated unremitted earnings because these funds are not needed to meet the liquidity requirements of the Company's U.S. operations and it is the Company's intention to reinvest these earnings indefinitely.
+In the event these foreign entities' earnings were distributed, it is estimated that U.S. taxes, net of available foreign tax credits, of approximately \$5.2 million would be due, which would correspondingly reduce the Company's net earnings.
+No significant portion of the Company's foreign subsidiaries' earnings was taxed at a very low tax rate.

-As of September 30, 2010, the Company had \$3.2 million of unrecognized benefits (see table below), of which \$3.1 million, net of Federal benefit, if recognized, would affect the Company's effective tax rate.
+As of September 30, 2011, the Company had \$3.6 million of unrecognized benefits (see table below), of which \$3.5 million, net of Federal benefit, if recognized, would affect the Company's effective tax rate.

-A reconciliation of the Company's unrecognized tax benefits for the years ended September 30, 2010, and 2009 is presented in the table below:
+A reconciliation of the Company's unrecognized tax benefits for the years ended September 30, 2011, and 2010 is presented in the table below:

-(Dollars in millions) 2010 2009 Balance as of October 1, \$ 3.3 13.0 Increases related to prior year tax positions 0.2 0.2 Decreases related to prior year tax positions (0.2) (10.0) Increases related to current year tax positions 0.1 0.9 Decreases related to settlements with taxing authorities (0.7) Lapse of statute of limitations (0.2) (0.1) Balance as of September 30, \$ 3.2 3.3
+(Dollars in millions) 2011 2010

+Balance as of October 1, \$ 3.2 3.3

+Increases related to prior year tax positions 0.7 0.2

+Decreases related to prior year tax positions (0.2)

+Increases related to current year tax positions 0.2 0.1

+Lapse of statute of limitations (0.5) (0.2)

+Balance as of September 30, \$ 3.6 3.2